netlabtoolkit/VarSpeedServo/README.md

 	slowmove(value, speed)  - The same as write(value, speed), retained for compatibility with Korman's version

-	sequenceInit(sequenceIndex, arrayOfPositionSpeedPairs, numberOfPairs); // set up a sequence for a specific index sequencePlay(sequenceIndex, loop); // play a sequence starting at position 0 at first move sequencePlay(sequenceIndex, loop, startPos); // play a sequence starting at a specified position sequenceStop(); // stop current sequence at current position
+	sequencePlay(sequence, sequencePositions); // play a looping sequence starting at position 0 sequencePlay(sequence, sequencePositions, loop, startPosition); // play sequence with number of positions, loop if true, start at position sequenceStop(); // stop sequence at current position

 Installation
 =============